Chymyst/chymyst-core/docs/chymyst07.md

 The result should be that we can create any number of critical sections that work independently of each other.

-In order to package the implementation of the critical section into a library function `newCriticalSectionMarker`, we simply declare the chemistry in the local scope of that function and return the molecule emitter:
+In order to package the implementation of the critical section into a function `newCriticalSectionMarker()`, we simply declare the chemistry in the local scope of that function and return the molecule emitter:

 ```scala
 def newCriticalSectionMarker(): B[Unit, M[Unit]] = {